davidscarth/caddy-geoip/README.md

 - Territories with their own ISO 3166-1 code, such as Puerto Rico and Guam, are reported under that code rather than as subdivisions of the parent country.
-- Use the Country database for country matching: it's roughly a tenth the size of City, so the lookup walks a much smaller search tree, and country matching usually sits in front of all traffic.
-A City database carries country data too, so one file could serve all three matchers if you'd rather maintain just one file, but it's less efficient.
+- Use the Country database for country matching: it's roughly a tenth the size of City, so the lookup walks a much smaller search tree (more efficient).
+If you prefer to maintain only one file, the City database carries country data as well, at some cost in speed. `geoip_asn` always needs its own database.

 ## JSON